vaidasmaciulis/rustmechanics/README.md

   </planets>
 [/code]

+OnlyRustUnpoweredGrids - will rust only unpowered (abandoned) grids if set to true.

 More planets, vanilla or custom can be added.
 PlanetNameContains is any part of planet name.
 AverageMinutesToStartRusting is how much minutes on average will it take for rust to start appearing on blocks.
 The further rusting depends on block integrity.
 I.e. it will take about 20 times more for large light armor block until block completely dissapears.